dfrappart/articles/AKS-Managed AAD.md

 Yes, **plural to identities**

-From a deployment perspective, one simply specify specific switch in az cli and it's done:
+From a deployment perspective, one simply specifies appropriate switches in az cli and it's done:

 ```bash